NMarapally/ProgrammingAssignment2/README.md

 # ProgrammingAssignment2
-#The first function, makeVector creates a special "vector", which is really a list containing a function to
+#The first function, makeCacheMatrix creates a special "vector", which is really a list containing a function to
-#  1.set the value of the vector
+#  1.set the value of the matrix
-#  2.get the value of the vector
+#  2.get the value of the matrix
 #  3.set the value of the inverse
 #  4.get the value of the inverse

-makeVector <- function(x = numeric()) {
+makeCacheMatrix <- function(x = matrix()) {
         i <- NULL
         set <- function(y) {
                 x <<- y